The Benefits of Long-Term Addiction Treatment and Why Short-Term Addiction Treatment Fails

-When 30-day rehab has not worked, you need to consider when and why short-term treatment fails.
+When 30-day rehab has not worked, you need to consider why short-term addiction treatment fails.
 You might find that the benefits of long-term dual diagnosis treatment centers are more suited to your struggle.
 Once you understand the importance of choosing the best path to recovery, you will have a clearer vision of the help that you need and the paths that can provide it.

 When you’re struggling with addiction, taking those first steps toward recovery can feel like a huge relief.
 It’s the point where you’ve finally accepted that you have a problem that you can’t fix on your own, and you see the potential for change on the horizon.
 But after going through 30-day treatment and realizing that rehab has not worked, it’s easy to fall back into feelings of hopelessness and despair.

 But, as tough as things might seem, it’s not the end of the road.
 In fact, for many people, 30-day treatment simply isn’t enough.
 The problem isn’t that you can’t overcome your addiction—it’s that you haven’t found the right path to address it.
 With the right long-term residential treatment program, you can engage with a plan that is catered to addressing and helping you overcome each of the unique roots of your substance abuse.

 When and Why Short-Term Treatment Fails

 Getting any kind of treatment seems beneficial when you’re in the throes of addiction.
 You’ve spent days, weeks, or years of your life consumed by something that seems uncontrollable, and you finally see a path free from it.
 But given the choice of short or long-term treatment, many people opt for the former simply because it’s cheaper and sounds simpler.
 There’s a certain hope, even expectation, that it will help you maintain a relatively “normal” life without throwing a wrench into your work schedule.
 Yet, all too often, people underestimate the magnitude of their addiction and become blinded by the promising opportunity of getting help fast.